-The AMC employs a ""Fair value"" based research process to analyse the appreciation potential of each stock in its universe (Fair value is a measure of the intrinsic worth of a company).
+The equity allocation will be managed actively.
+The focus would be to build a diversified portfolio of strong growth companies, reflecting our most attractive investment ideas, at all points of time.
+The portfolio will be built utilizing a bottom-up stock selection process, focusing on appreciation potential of individual stocks from a fundamental perspective.
+The AMC employs a ""Fair value" based research process to analyze the appreciation potential of each stock in its universe (Fair value is a measure of the intrinsic worth of a company).
 The universe of stocks is carefully selected to include companies having a robust business models and enjoying sustainable competitive advantages as compared to their competitors.
 The scheme by utilizing a holistic risk management strategy will endeavor to manage risks associated with investing in equity markets.
-The scheme has identified the following risks and designed risk management strategies, which are embedded in the investment process to manage these risks
+The scheme has identified the following risks and designed risk management strategies, which are embedded in the investment process to manage these risks: